lolwww/lolwww.github.io/_posts/2024-5-17-Create-Ubuntu-Pro-Image-with-Packer-For-Azure.md

 ## **Conclusion**<a id="conclusion"></a>

-We have learned how to build Ubuntu pro 22.04 based golden image with Packer and upload it to Azure Images and Azure Compute Gallery, created VMs from the uploaded images.
+We have learned how to build Ubuntu pro 22.04 based golden image with Packer and upload it to Azure Images and Azure Compute Gallery, then created VMs from the uploaded images.